Sport & Physical Education

-Sixth Form students have the option of spending time in our school gym.
-Following an induction, students can be given a training programme by a qualified personal trainer.
-This is a popular option with many students at KGS showing great interest in their own fitness having been so active through their junior years.
+Sixth Form pupils have the option of spending time in our school gym.
+Following an induction, pupils can be given a training programme by a qualified personal trainer.
+This is a popular option with many pupils at KGS showing great interest in their own fitness having been so active through their junior years.

 Fitness Instructor/Conditioning Session

 The school has a specialist personal trainer who runs circuit training sessions during senior games lessons offering pupils the opportunity to train in larger groups.

 1st and 2nd teams are fielded regularly each week with matches being played against teams from Lancashire, Yorkshire, Cumbria and the MCC.
 Winter nets take place after Christmas, and during the summer, training takes place twice a week.

 It is extremely difficult to arrange senior girls' athletics matches, as the majority of schools that we regularly compete against throughout the year do not field teams at this age group.
 However, though the girls do not compete on a weekly basis, a large number assist the PE Department in the coaching of our younger athletes and the organisation and running of all of our home athletics matches.
 Those with outstanding performances are nominated for Lancashire Schools' trials.

 The school is fortunate to have a first class facility for tennis; the Astroturf converts to twelve tennis courts.
 Many senior girls take the opportunity to play, some at a social level and some to a competitive level.
 Regular practice sessions operate outside curriculum time.
 Frequent fixtures against local schools take place during Wednesday afternoon games and on Saturdays.